CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 1) Dynamicaly linked
   - **Dylib**: Library that has its own Mach-O (explained later) binary. (`.dylib`)
   - **Framework**: Framework is a bundle that contains the binary and other resources the binary might need during the run time. (`.framework`)
-  - **TBDs**: Text Based Dynamic Library Stubs is a text stubbed library around a binary without including it as the binary resides on the target system, used by Apple to ship lightweight SDKs for development.
+  - **TBDs**: Text Based Dynamic Library Stubs is a text stubbed library (symbols only) around a binary without including it as the binary resides on the target system, used by Apple to ship lightweight SDKs for development. (`.tbd`)
-  - **XCFramework**: From Xcode 11 the XCFramework was introduced which allows to group a set of frameworks for different platforms e.g `macOS`, `iOS`, `iOS simulator`,`watchOS` etc.
+  - **XCFramework**: From Xcode 11 the XCFramework was introduced which allows to group a set of frameworks for different platforms e.g `macOS`, `iOS`, `iOS simulator`,`watchOS` etc. (`.xcframework`)

 2) Statically linked
   - **Archive**: Archive of a compiler produced object files with object code. (`.a`)
   - **Framework**: Framework contains the static binary or static archive with additional resources the library might need. (`.framework`)
-  - **XCFramework**: Same as for dynamically linked library the XCFramework can be used with statically linked.
+  - **XCFramework**: Same as for dynamically linked library the XCFramework can be used with statically linked. (`.xcframework`)

 We can look at a framework as some bundle that is standalone and can be attached to a project with its own binary.
 Nevertheless, the binary cannot run by itself, it must be part of some target.

 ## Dynamic vs static library?

 The main difference between a static library and a framework is in the Inversion Of Control (IoC) and how they are linked towards the main executable.
-When you are using something from a static library, you are in control of it as it becomes part of the main executable during compilation.
+When you are using something from a static library, you are in control of it as it becomes part of the main executable during build process (linking).
 On the other hand when you are using something from a framework you are passing responsibility for it to the framework as framework is dynamically linked on the app start to the executable process.
 I’ll delve more into IoC in the paragraph below.
 Static libraries, at least on iOS, cannot contain anything other than the executable code.
 A framework can contain everything you can think of e.g storyboards, xibs, images and so on…

 As mentioned above, the way framework code execution works is slightly different than in a classic project or a static library.
 For instance, calling a function from the framework is done through a framework interface.
 Let’s say a class from a framework is instantiated in the project and then a specific method is called on it.
 When the call is being done you are passing the responsibility for it to the framework and the framework itself then makes sure that the specific action is executed and the results then passed back to the caller.
 This programming paradigm is known as Inversion Of Control.
-Thanks to the umbrella file and module map you know exactly what you can access and instantiate from the framework after the framework compilation.
+Thanks to the umbrella file and module map you know exactly what you can access and instantiate from the framework after the framework was built.

 A framework does not support any Bridging-Header file; instead there is an umbrella.h file.
 An umbrella file should contain all Objective-C imports as you would normally have in the bridging-Header file.
 The umbrella file is basically one big interface for the framework and it is usually named after the framework name e.g myframework.h.
-If you do not want to manually add all the Objective-C headers, you can just mark .h files as public.
-Xcode generates headers for ObjC for public files when compiling.
+If you do not want to manually add all the Objective-C headers, you can just mark `.h` files as public.
+Xcode generates headers for ObjC for public files when building.
 It does the same thing for Swift files as it puts the ClassName-Swift.h into the umbrella file and exposes the Swift publicly available interfaces via swiftmodule definition.
 You can check the final umbrella file and swiftmodule under the derived data folder of the compiled framework.

 No need to say, classes and other structures must be marked as public to be visible outside of a framework.
 Not surprisingly, only files that are called outside of the framework should be exposed.